 Likewise, our investments are held in a secure way.
 Ultimately, the money that investors put into the IFSL Equilibrium funds is held by its custodian, HSBC Global Investors.
 It is ring fenced money held completely separately from Equilibrium’s own assets, and those of HSBC bank.
 Similar procedures apply with the platforms we use, such as Nucleus, Transact or Seven Investment Management.

 We have plenty of experience of investing through downturns.
 Our investment team have collectively experienced the credit crisis, the European debt crisis, the bursting of the tech bubble in the early 2000s, and even Black Monday of 1987 (for one of us anyway!).

 Our approach has seen us safely navigate such crises and we will continue to navigate our way through future ones in a similar fashion.

 Past performance is never a guide to future performance.
 Investments will fall as well as rise.
-Any performance targets shown are what we believe are realistic long-term returns.
+Any performance targets shown are, what we believe, realistic long-term returns.
 They are never guaranteed.
 The information contained in this publication is based on the opinions of Equilibrium companies and does not constitute advice.
 Please contact your adviser before taking any actions.